usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 A set of policies, processes, server platforms, software and workstations used for the purpose of administering certificates and public-private key pairs, including the ability to issue, maintain, and revoke public key certificates.

 #### Registration
-The process through which an applicant applies to become a subscriber of a CSP and an RA validates the identity of the applicant on behalf of the CSP.
+The process through which an applicant applies to become a subscriber of a CSP and has their identity validated by the CSP.

-#### Registration Authority (RA)
-A trusted entity that establishes and vouches for the identity or attributes of a subscriber to a CSP.
-The RA may be an integral part of a CSP, or it may be independent of a CSP, but it has a relationship to the CSP(s).

 #### Relying Party (RP)
 An entity that relies upon the subscriber's authenticator(s) and credentials or a verifier's assertion of a claimant’s identity, typically to process a transaction or grant access to information or a system.